-G2 Crowd specializes in online reviews for software and services, and decision makers typically visit this site when comparing technology solutions.
+G2 (formerly known as G2 Crowd) specializes in online reviews for software and services, and decision makers typically visit this site when comparing technology solutions.
 Your company’s G2 Crowd rating displays publicly in Google Search alongside a visible star-rating.
 Make sure you pay attention to what G2 Crowd shows about your company.

 Within G2 Crowd, users have the opportunity to rate their overall experience with a brand and company, as well as individual products.

 Because G2 Crowd allows users to search for particular companies or a type of product (such as cybersecurity software), you’ll want to be sure that your company:

 - has a presence on G2 Crowd

 As a matter of fact, if your company has a presence on G2 Crowd with limited reviews, the website will actually serve up your competitors on your page.